SMILEY4/strategy-game/documentation/markdown/technical/api.md

           ],
           "tiles": [
               {
-                  "_key": "String - the id of the tile", "gameId": "String - the id of the game", "position": {
+                  "tileId": "String - the id of the tile", "position": {
                       "q": "Int - the q-coordinate",
                       "r": "Int - the r-coordinate",